rxchun/q2a-ai-voice-commander/README.rst

 -----------
 `Q2A AI Voice Commander`_ allows you to Search, Navigate and interact with your Q2A website via voice commands.

-.. _Q2A Voice Commander: https://heliochun.github.io/shop/
+.. _Q2A AI Voice Commander: https://heliochun.github.io/shop/

 -----------
 Screenshots